reflectoring/reflectoring.github.io/content/blog/2022/2022-10-04-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 url: nodejs-feature-flag-launchdarkly-react-cypress
 ---

 Development teams, nowadays, can deliver quick value to consumers with far less risk with the help of *feature flag-driven development*.

-However, it also makes testing more complicated in the long run.
+Feature flags, however, are one more thing to thing about when testing our code.
 So in this article, we'll talk about some of the difficulties that testing presents in the age of feature flags and offer some suggestions on how to overcome them.

 To help structure the discussion, we will outline five different sorts of tests that could be included in our testing plan: